Spiked eigenvalues of high-dimensional sample autocovariance matrices: CLT and applications: Introduction

-This autocovariance test is not only in its interest but also motivates other statistical inferences such as statistical clustering analysis on multi-population high-dimensional time series.
-In this paper, we construct a new hierarchical clustering approach based on the autocovariance test.
-It is applied to multi-country mortality data, for which we group those countries with similar low-dimensional autocovariances.
-The clustering results are consistent with findings in common literature on mortality studies.

 The rest of this article is organized as follows.
-Section \ref{section - setting} introduces the setting and assumptions of our work, sets up the relevant notations, and presents some preliminary results.
-The theoretical results of our work are given in Section \ref{section - main clt}.
-In Section \ref{section - location of spikes in main results} we investigate the asymptotic location of empirical eigenvalues and construct an accurate centering for these eigenvalues.
-The CLT for empirical eigenvalues, which is the main result of our work, is given in Section \ref{section - subsection CLT for }.
-The proof of the CLT is quite involved and is thus divided into a series of intermediate results collected in Appendix \ref{section - proofs} and \ref{CLT - proofs}, and technical lemmas are collected in Appendixes \ref{section - clt lemmas} and \ref{section - resolvents}.
-We give a summary of the strategy of the proof in Section \ref{subsection - proof strategy} and explain how the intermediate results are used to obtain the CLT.
-Lastly, a novel auto-covariance test is illustrated in Section \ref{section - applications} as a statistical application of the proposed CLT where numerical results including simulation studies and real applications on mortality data are also provided.
+Section~\ref{section - setting} introduces the setting and assumptions of our work, sets up the relevant notations, and presents some preliminary results.
+The theoretical results of our work are given in Section~\ref{section - main clt}.
+In Section~\ref{section - location of spikes in main results} we investigate the asymptotic location of empirical eigenvalues and construct an accurate centering for these eigenvalues where technical results are collected in Appendix~\ref{section - proofs} of the Supplement Material.
+The CLT for empirical eigenvalues, which is the main result of our work, is given in Section~\ref{section - subsection CLT for }.
+The proof of the CLT is quite involved and is thus divided into a series of intermediate results collected in Appendix~\ref{CLT - proofs}, and technical lemmas are collected in Appendixes~\ref{section - clt lemmas}~and~\ref{section - resolvents} of the Supplement Material.
+We give a summary of the strategy of the proof in Section~\ref{section - subsection CLT for } and explain how the intermediate results are used to obtain the CLT.
+Lastly, a novel autocovariance test is illustrated in Section~\ref{section - applications} as a statistical application of the proposed CLT where numerical results including simulation studies and real applications on mortality data are also provided in Sections~\ref{3:sec:4}~and~\ref{3:sec:5}, respectively.
+Technical proofs, additional numerical results of this autocovariance test including its application on the multi-country mortality data are left to the Supplement Material.